 - One of the best collections of royalty-free images in the world

-- Website is easy to navigate, and is built beautifully
+- The website is easy to navigate and is built beautifully

 - Very user-friendly interface